jcu-eresearch/plone-user-doc/source/login.rst

 If you believe this is the case, click onto the 'Local Login' link, and then click on 'Forgot your password?' and follow the steps.

-If you still can't log in, then contact the site administrator for assistance.
+If you still can't log in, or have forgotten your username, then contact the site administration for assistance.